 You're backpacking...embrace it!
 Bring LESS than five shirts and wear them each twice.
 Wear one pair of pants (or shorts for hot weather), and only pack one more.
 There's no need to have 5 different pairs of pants.
 If you are planning on having a couple of days where you want to look cute, bring one light-weight skirt that you can wear with one of your 5 shirts.
 The less clothing you bring, the better!

 With such limited amount of clothing, you will need to make as many options as you possibly can.
 Bringing shirts that are just black, white or gray will make many more combinations than bringing shirts with patterns.
 Plain colored shirts can be dressed down or up when needed.
 Same goes for pants/skirts...denim or plain colors is the way to go!

-If you are going to be in cold weather, bring your coat, but wear it instead of packing it.
+If you are going to be in cold weather (talking to you, volunteers living in Moscow), bring your coat, but wear it instead of packing it.

 Don't Over Do It On Shoes